NormanTUD/asanAI/README.md

 # Dedication

-This software is dedicated to my mother, who died on the 31st of march 2022 after a long struggle with cancer.
+This software is dedicated to my mother, who died on the 31st of march 2022 after a long struggle against cancer.

 # TensorFlow.js Demonstrator